nitinrawatiitd/nitinrawatiitd.github.io/docs/notebooks/booking/Model_methods.md

 * **Model based** - Model based approaches assume an underlying “generative” model that explains the user-item interactions and try to discover it in order to make new predictions.
-  * new representation of users and items are built based on a model (small dense vectors)
+  * new representation of users and items are built based on a model (small dense vectors).
+This is done using matrix factorisation
   * recommendation are done using the model information